CSA-OCP-GER/azure-serverless-bootcamp/Module 4 - Logic Apps/readme.md

 ```

 1. Next, add a new action from either Outlook 365 or Outlook.com, depending on the type of account you have.
 The name of the action is **Send email with options**.

-2.
-3. Use `email` token as input for **To**, `BFYOC values your feedback` as **Subject**, and `Very satisfied, Satisfied, Neutral, Unsatisfied, Very unsatisfied` for **User Options**.
+1. Use `email` token as input for **To**, `BFYOC values your feedback` as **Subject**, and `Very satisfied, Satisfied, Neutral, Unsatisfied, Very unsatisfied` for **User Options**.
 Then, use various tokens available to write a nice e-mail body.
 ![Email with options](./images/email-options.jpg)
 1. Once customer selected an option, it will be captured and send back to Logic App for it to continue it's execution.
 Let's store it in the Cosmos DB first.
-1. First Step to store this customer feedback in the Cosmos DB is to create the new container `reviews` - go to the Azrue Portal and add this container to our existing database `icecream`.
+1. First Step to store this customer feedback in the Cosmos DB is to create the new container `reviews` - go to the Azure Portal and add this container to our existing database `icecream`.
 Have in mind that fixed sizes are not supported via the portal and think about a partion key for your collection.
-2. After the collection is deployed we can start to add the step to the Logic App.
+1. After the collection is deployed we can start to add the step to the Logic App.
 Search and add **Cosmos - Create or update document** action.
-3. Select `icecream` as **Database ID**, `reviews` as **Collection ID**, and the following JSON object as **Document** and don't forget to add your partion key to the json.
+1. Select `icecream` as **Database ID**, `reviews` as **Collection ID**, and the following JSON object as **Document** and don't forget to add your partition key to the json.

 ```json
 {
   "id": "[Use expression editor to insert guid() expression]",